IBM/watson-discovery-news-alerting/README.md

 > NOTE: This only needs to be set if the application is running locally.

-The credentials for Bluemix services (Discovery), can be found in the ``Services`` menu in Bluemix, and selecting the ``Service Credentials`` option.
+The credentials for Bluemix services (wdna-discovery and wdna-cloudant), can be found in the ``Services`` menu in Bluemix, and selecting the ``Service Credentials`` option.